Run Bulk Operations on your Pressable Sites

 To create a new Bulk Operation, you will need to follow the creation wizard which consists of three steps:

-Step 1 – Name the operation
+Step 1: Set up the operation

-Step 2: Select operation type
+• Select operation type

 • Update PHP version